 2. Do your research – Before the big day, check the prices.
 Ask the store how much discount you will be getting.
 You need to know which places give the best deals.
 Some of them won’t really tell you, but most would.
 Research past sales so you at least have a point of reference.
-You can sign up to their twitter feeds because they normally blast out discounts on their pages.
+You can sign up for their twitter feeds because they normally blast out discounts on their pages.

 3. Protect yourself – Some people even wear bubble wraps.
-In places where they drop prices for consoles, phones, tvs, and other high tagged items fights have erupted in the past you need to be like a soldier ready to take on the enemy.
+In places where they drop prices for consoles, phones, TVs, and other high tagged items fights have erupted in the past you need to be like a soldier ready to take on the enemy.

 If you really want that Wii or that Playstation or that Apple Phone you must be ready to fight for it.
-Well don’t hurt other people!
+Well, don’t hurt other people!
 But I mean you need to be ready for other people pushing and shoving.
 You may be a civilized person who will not shove but others may not.

 4. Wear something comfy and put on some layers – Stores can be warm or even a bit hot due to the number of people inside but outside can be as colder as your fridge’s crisper.
-You need to wear a shirt, a hoodie and a jacket.
+You need to wear a shirt, a hoodie, and a jacket.
 Wear something that can keep you warm but you easily remove inside the store.
 Bring a bag where you can stuff it in when you remove it.

-Also wear comfy shoes.
+Also, wear comfy shoes.
 You will be on your feet all day and you’ll do much walking so you need to have something comfortable on your feet.